makerdao/staxx/docs/API.md

   "network": "2538928139759187250", // <-- Docker network ID (Optional.
-Same to Stack ID) "cmd": "--help", // <-- See Dockerfile CMD for more details (Optional) "ports": [5432], // <-- Port list needs to be open for public "dev_mode": false, // <-- ONLY FOR TESTING ! it will run container without removing it after container stop.
+Same to Stack ID) "cmd": "--help", // <-- See Dockerfile CMD for more details (Optional) "ports": [5432], // <-- Port list needs to be open for public "dev_mode": false, // <-- ONLY FOR TESTING ! will run container without removing it after stop.
   "env": { // <-- List of ENV variables needs to be set for docker container
     "POSTGRES_PASSWORD": "postgres"
   }